The definition keeps changing

 God created only individuals

 No specific personality makes us a "good dad" or a "good mom."
-Nor one parenting style, either.
+Neither does one parenting style or the other.
+It's all about living out love, healthy love that builds strength.

 That voice is the Holy Spirit, Jesus living within our hearts, tenderly telling us, "Love one another as I have loved you."

-When that's your standard for parenting, no worries.
-Dad will be a "good dad" and Mom will be a "good mom" in the memories of your children because they'll remember the love.
+When that's our standard for parenting, no worries, even if money is tight and our life situations are challenging.
+In the minds of our children, Dad will be a "good dad" and Mom will be a "good mom," because they will remember the love that ruled our hearts and our home.

 And now these three remain: faith, hope and love.
 But the greatest of these is love.
 1 Corinthians 13:13 NIV